aleshaleksey/fansys23/weapons-armour.md

 ___
 ### Axes

 A hefted weapon with a sharp, protruding head that is used for chopping.
-While also a tool used for carpentry amd fortification, most axes specialised for combat are not suited for any purpose other that chopping foes and wood.
+While also a tool used for carpentry and fortification, most axes specialised for combat are not suited for any purpose other that chopping foes and wood.
 All axes have the "grapple" and "cripple" property.

 |Weapon|Special Properties| Manoeuvres|
 |-|-|-|